 There are custodial, non-custodial, and self-custodial wallets.
 Each type of crypto wallet has its use, but they also have different vulnerabilities.
 Let’s talk about self-custody and why it’s important for the ecosystem.

-Custodial vs. Non-custodial Bitcoin Wallets
+Custodial vs. Non-Custodial Bitcoin Wallets

 Custodial and non-custodial wallets are very different when it comes to security, privacy, and usability.